Sponsor and status

 103rd Congress (1993–1994)

-This bill was introduced on July 26, 1993, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 26, 1993, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 11th congressional district

 Length: 2 pages

 3 Cosponsors (3 Republicans)

 This activity took place on a related bill, H.R.
 4142 (102nd).

 Jul 26, 1993